Franklin Graham Says ‘The Sin That’s In The World’ Caused Coronavirus Pandemic

 President Donald Trump has previously suggested that he would like to loosen social distancing measures and reopen the economy by Easter.
 He has since back-pedaled on the promise, with the administration extending social distancing guidelines until the end of April.

 The president appears to be changing his mind once again, however.
 During the daily coronavirus press briefing on Saturday, Trump floated the idea of allowing congregations to open for Easter Sunday.

 “Maybe we could allow them, with great separation outside, on Easter Sunday.
 I dunno, it’s something we should talk about,” he said.

-Graham, an outspoken Trump backer, has directed his disaster relief organization Samaritan’s Purse to help handle the coronavirus pandemic.
+Graham, an outspoken Trump backer, has directed his disaster relief organization Samaritan’s Purse to help with the coronavirus pandemic.
 According to HuffPost, the organization is now involved in a scandal, with advocates urging hospitals to reject its help due to Graham’s “well-established” opposition to LGBTQ rights.

 President of Samaritan's Purse @Franklin_Graham is doing his part to help the community during a time of crisis.
 Check it out what he has been involved with to help combat the Coronavirus and help those in need. pic.twitter.com/Fx2C6iOO5T